AEPD - TD/00054/2020

 |European Case Law Identifier:||n/a|

 |Original Source:||AEPD (in ES)|

-The Spanish DPA (AEPD) ordered a bank to finalise incomplete access requests under Articles 12 and 15 GDPR.
+The Spanish DPA (AEPD) ordered a bank to complete its response following an access requests under Articles 12 and 15 GDPR.

 English Summary[edit | edit source]